FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/platform/guideline.md

     - b) Are they following FIWARE Catalogue Roadmap to update the recipes?

-5) From the documentation provided, there must be clear evidence to infer affirmative responses to all the questions under epigraphs 2, 3, and 4.
+5) From the documentation provided, there must be clear evidence to infer affirmative responses to all the questions under points 2, 3, and 4.
 If there is no clear evidence, then evaluators must call for an interview, so that the applicant can provide extra evidences to pass those points.
 Extra evidences could be provided by giving further verbal explanations and/or demoing against an application environment (for instance using Postman or similar tools).